VitalyKuzmin/hAi.aw-wrbui/README.md

 ## Using a pre-release with your main install

-**Note:** Running a development version of aw-webui with an old aw-server can lead to issues due to version incompatibilities.
+**Note:** Running a development version of hAi.aw-wrbui with an old aw-server can lead to issues due to version incompatibilities.

 ### By copying the web-assets to your main install

-You can run a development version of aw-webui with your main version of ActivityWatch by building it (or fetching the latest build from CI) and replacing placing the contents of the `static` directory of your aw-server (or aw-server-rust) installation.
+You can run a development version of hAi.aw-wrbui with your main version of ActivityWatch by building it (or fetching the latest build from CI) and replacing placing the contents of the `static` directory of your aw-server (or aw-server-rust) installation.
 For simplicity, back up the original directory for easier switching back.

 The assets are stored in the following directories (relative to your installation directory), depending on if you use aw-server-python (default) or aw-server-rust: